0Xyousefi/Real-Estate-web-scraper/README.md

 # Real Estate web scraper
-This is a very simple web scraper for scraping listing's Data from centris.
-I used it to analyse investment oportonity in Montreal. you can find my analsis Here.
+This is a simple web scraper for scraping listing data from Centris (real estate website in Quebec).
+I used it to create dataset to analyze investment opportunities in Montreal. you can find my analysis on Kaggle.